VOCdevShy/Q-Learning_Frozen_Lake/Doc/Patch Note.md

 ### Version: 1.0.1 (minor update) date: 29/02/2024 at: 10:20 a.m (CET(UTC+1)):
-- Half resolved the bug n°4 (Check the "Bug List.md files" to see the explication)
+- Half resolved the bug n°4 (Check the `Bug List.md files` to see the explication of te fix)

 ## Version: 1.1.0 (major update) date: 01/03/2024 at: 09:53 a.m (CET(UTC+1)):
 - Implementation of the test of the Q-Table after training.
 For a 100 episodes you can try your Q-Table to see if the update is good or not.